wtginnovation/LaTeX/README.md

 - Each job is receiving a new uuid, so the output in the archive is immutable.
 It's possible to cache the job output as a result in some frontend cache (e.g. Varnish).
 This might be necessary if there're a lot of reads of the generated output.

 # ToDos/Limitations
-- The whole tex template is submitted in the post request, so it's currently not possible to include external resources (e.g. images), because those won't be found/available on the render server.
+- The whole tex document is submitted in the post request, so it's currently not possible to include external resources (e.g. images), because those won't be found/available on the render server.
 Use [pdfinlimg](https://github.com/zerotoc/pdfinlimg) to inline small images (e.g. company logos) and supply them within the tex document.
 - Currenly pdflatex is run multiple times to create the pdf.
 BibTeX or other external tools aren't executed as part of this build.
-If you need that, it's probably easier to switch to [Latexmk](http://personal.psu.edu/jcc8/latexmk/) instead of pdflatex to render files
+If you need that, it's probably easier to switch to [Latexmk](http://personal.psu.edu/jcc8/latexmk/) instead of pdflatex to render files.
+See method buildRenderProcess in [LatexRenderJob](latex-renderer/src/main/java/de/vsfexperts/latex/renderer/LatexRenderJob.java).